ematsumiya/linux/Documentation/filesystems/smbfs/cifsroot.rst

 implemented yet which means SMB3 doesn't support some required POSIX file system objects (e.g. block devices, pipes, sockets).

-As a result, a CIFS root will default to SMB1 for now but the version to use can nonetheless be changed via the 'vers=' mount option.
+As a result, a SMBFS root will default to SMB1 for now but the version to use can nonetheless be changed via the 'vers=' mount option.
 This default will change once the SMB3 POSIX extensions are fully implemented.